zxl19/Hand_Eye_Extrinsic_Calibration/README.md

 # Hand_Eye_Extrinsic_Calibration

-**This repository is currently in progress.**
+**This repository is currently in progress.
+Click "watch" in the upper right corner to be informed of the latest updates.**

-MATLAB code for LiDAR-INS and Camera-INS extrinsic calibration based on hand-eye calibration method.
+MATLAB code for LiDAR-Camera-INS extrinsic calibration based on hand-eye calibration method.
+The extrinsic between these three sensors can be calculated separately or in a fully connected manner.

-The rotation part of the extrinsic can be represented by euler angles, quaternions or 9 elements of the rotation matrix.
-We have implemented those 3 representations respectively by optimizing `x y z yaw pitch roll` or `x y z qw qx qy qz` or `x y z r_11 r_12 r_13 r_21 r_22 r_23 r_31 r_32 r_33`[^1].

 ## 1. Prerequisites